vitorschramm13/vitorschramm13/README.md

 any pronouns,
-coursing java Entra21 on FURB, interested in learn C#, C+ and C++,
+majored in java Entra21 on FURB, interested in learn C#, C+ and C++,
 discord: frogye#7128,
 Curiosidade: Quero desenvolver jogos